Title graphic of the Moonspeaker website. Small title graphic of the Moonspeaker website.

 7. On Turing's lone method of working, read about his work on his King's mathematics dissertation around the sentence "Working in his self-contained way, he had not thought to find out first whether his objective had already been achieved," in Chapter 2 of Andrew Hodges, Alan Turing: The Enigma, Princeton: Princeton University Press, 1983.
 Also see B. Jack Copeland and Diane Proudfoot, Turing, Father of the Modern Computer.

-8. Turin, Alan.
+8. Turing, Alan.
 Morphogenesis, Amsterdam, Elsevier, 1992.
 His most famous paper on the subject, including diagrams is available from the Royal Society of London website, The Chemical Basis of Morphogenesis, Transactions of the Royal Society of London, 237 (14 August 1952): 37-72.

 9. Turing, Alan.
 "Computing Machinery and Intelligence," Mind 59(236), 1950: 433-460.
 Hodges, Alan Alan Turing and the Turing Test.
 Gonçalves, Bernardo "Can Machines Think?
 The Controversy that led to the Turing Test," PhilSci-Archive PrePrint, 2021.